 Clark County man faces charges for online threats to Sisolak

-Clark County resident Steve Freeder is being charged with making online threats against Gov. Steve Sisolak, statements his attorney insists are First Amendment-protected speech.
+A Clark County resident is being charged with making online threats against Gov. Steve Sisolak, statements his attorney insists are First Amendment-protected speech.

 At what point do angry social media rants cross the line from protected First Amendment speech to being considered a criminal offense?